You are here

 Conflicting Logics of the Mind: Lessons from Kant and Freud

-Julius Silver, Roslyn S. Silver and Enid Silver Winslow Professor of Philosophy, New York University
+Julius Silver, Roslyn S. Silver and Enid Silver Winslow professor, professor of philosophy emerita, New York University

 The idea that the mind is the locus of competing forces has taken multiple forms in the course of the history of philosophy from Plato to Nietzsche and beyond.
 What sets apart the views of Kant and Freud is the idea that from those forces emerge what I will call competing logics of the mind, namely competing ways in which representational contents may be structured, depending on their role in our mental lives.
 There are, therefore, already for Kant and later in different ways and on different grounds, more obviously for Freud, characteristic forms of disunity in human mental lives.
 The hypothesis I propose to pursue in this paper is that from the examination of those forms, lessons are to be drawn concerning the role of disunity not only in mental pathologies but also in (relatively) well-adapted, autonomous mental lives.